 It won’t kill you—but when you have carpal tunnel syndrome, the numbness, tingling and/or throbbing pain in your wrist and hand can seriously degrade your life.
 It can be difficult to work…to pursue sports and hobbies…even to just relax.
 And common treatments can be frustrating or even risky.

-That’s why I was delighted to hear that a few simple stretches might help ease the pain of carpal tunnel syndrome, according to Kelly Jo Wantz, a certified hand therapist at the Kernan Orthopaedics and Rehabilitation Hospital in Baltimore.
-She told me how to do them…
+Fortunately, you can ease the pain of carpal tunnel syndrome with a few simple stretches, according to Kelly Jo Wantz, a certified hand therapist at the Kernan Orthopaedics and Rehabilitation Hospital in Baltimore.
+She told us how to do them…

 WHAT NOT TO DO

-Many people assume that exercises to strengthen the wrist will relieve carpal tunnel, Wantz told me—in fact, she said, it’s the opposite.
+Many people assume that exercises to strengthen the wrist will relieve carpal tunnel, Wantz said—in fact, it’s the opposite.
 She explained that squeezing a rubber ball and lifting small weights actually add to the problem by increasing inflammation in the tendons and median nerve.

 As an alternative strategy, Wantz and many other therapists get good results from certain specific, light hand stretches.
 These are safe for almost everyone, but of course, check with your own doctor before trying them.